 1 ts grovmalt pepper

 4 molded loaves in cubes, dried in a dry frying pan

 2 dl well-aged, grated cheese, such as Gruyère or Jarlsberg

-Brown the onion in butter in a saucepan over low heat until golden.
-Add the wine and bring to a boil.
+Brown the onion in butter in a saucepan over low heat until golden, before adding the wine and letting it boil a little.
 Sprinkle with flour, dilute with water and add stock.

 Add brandy, spices, herbs, salt and pepper.
 Let the soup simmer under a lid on low heat for approx. 1 hour.
 Taste if the soup needs more spices or stock.